5 Mistakes to Avoid When Selling Your Small Business

 Waiting too long, or not planning in advance, can cause many business owners to miss their window of opportunity.
 It takes an average of two to four years to sell a small business.
 Therefore, long-term planning is key to any successful business sale.
 By keeping updated records, a detailed business history and sales portfolio on hand at all times, it will make your planning pay off.
 You just never know when that perfect buyer may walk into your business and make you an offer you just can’t refuse.

 Succession planning is a major misstep by retailers.
 Even if you do not have a successor who is a relative, you are still thinking like a succession planner.
 The person "succeeding" you needs to be set up for success.
 If they see you have been planning and considering this for quite some time and that it's not a quick "I've had enough" sale, your price will be much higher.
 Add to that the confidence the buyer will have in a retail store purchase if they see there was a strategy for the sale and that it's not driven our of desperation.

 Mistake 2: Not Finding the Right Person to Represent Your Business

-I signed up with the first broker I spoke with.
+In my case, I signed up with the first broker I spoke with.
 He seemed like the perfect person to sell my business.
-After all, he had a background in retail and that was my industry, he was friendly and best of all he came up with a BIG price tag.
+After all, he had a background in retail (and that was my industry), he was friendly and best of all he came up with a BIG price tag.
 Unfortunately, it was too good to be true because he was asking too much.
 By raising the price he got me to sign the contract but never made the sale.
 After six wasted months without even a lead, I finally decided to move on.
 Learning from my mistake, I interviewed 12 more brokers before signing another contract.

 The new broker had a more realistic approach and started to bring me leads within the first month.